Stay Safe in the Cold: 12 Winter Safety Tips for Seniors (updated 2025)

 Install a carbon monoxide detector in your home: This will help to alert you if there is carbon monoxide present in your home.

 Make sure that all heaters are being used properly and serviced/checked regularly.
-Follow the manufacturer's instructions and do not leave them on unattended.
+Follow the manufacturer's instructions and do not leave them unattended.

 7. Stay hydrated

 Dehydration is a common danger for seniors during the winter months.
 The cold weather and dry air can cause us to lose more fluids than normal, which can lead to dehydration.
-When we are dehydrated, our bodies are not able to function properly and we are at risk for several health problems, including kidney stones, urinary tract infections, and constipation.
+When we are dehydrated, our bodies are not able to function properly, and we are at risk for several health problems, including kidney stones, urinary tract infections, and constipation.
 The symptoms of dehydration include thirst, dizziness, lightheadedness, confusion, and decreased urination.

 Here's how you can stay hydrated even in the winter: